UAlbany in Valencia

 - Intercultural Communications (UAlbany equivalency: ACOM 371)

-- Survey of the Art of the Western World I (UAlbany equivalency: AARH 170, satisfies ARTS of UAlbany’s general education requirements)
+- Survey of Western Art and Architecture I (UAlbany equivalency: AARH 170, satisfies ARTS of UAlbany’s general education requirements)

 - Social Problems (UAlbany equivalency: ASOC 180, satisfies CHALLENGES and SOCIAL SCIENCE of UAlbany’s general education requirements)

 - Social Psychology (UAlbany equivalency: APSY 270 NOTE: prerequisite of APSY 101, Introduction to Psychology

 - Marketing Principles (UAlbany equivalency: BMKT 310) NOTE: junior class standing preferred, second semester sophomores considered